Sadr al-Din al-Qunawi: Problem of knowledge

-In a representative sense, human knowledge may be said to rest on the relation between two distinct, irreducible “realities”: subject and object.
-Given this subject-object distinction and the limitations of our own faculties, how could we ever know the “realities of things”?
+In a representative sense, human knowledge may be said to rest on the relation between subject and object.
+Given the subject-object distinction and the limitations of the human faculties, it could be considered impossible to know the realities of things.
 This theme permeates virtually all of Qūnavī's works.
-In his Introduction, he discussed several passages from Ibn Sīnā's posthumous "al-Ta'liqāt" (notebook).
-The only source he cared to mention for Ibn Sīnā's cogitations on the “realities,” the "Ta'liqāt" contained an unusually candid remark to the effect that man was incapable of knowing the realities of things.
-He took up this selfsame issue with Naṣīr al-Dīn Ṭūsī (d.
-672/1274) in a fascinating philosophical correspondence, where "tashkīk" ("systematic ambiguity," a concept key to later philosophy) figures.
-In that debate, our thinker sought to demonstrate under what conditions man may know God, a goal he shared with both philosophers and mystics.
+He took up this issue with Naṣīr al-Dīn Ṭūsī (d.
+672/1274) in a philosophical correspondence related to "tashkīk" ("systematic ambiguity," a concept key to later philosophy).
+In that debate, Qūnavī sought to demonstrate under what conditions man may know God, a goal he shared with both philosophers and mystics.

-In a larger sense, Qūnavī was able to deepen the transformation of philosophical reason begun by his predecessors by virtue of a simple, incontrovertible fact: the mechanical logic of Peripatetic philosophy could not quite overcome the distinction between subject and object (the two most elementary “realities” in every act of knowing) except by correspondence, concomitance, etc. Central to his project, on the other hand, was divine self-revelation.
+Qūnavī was also able to deepen the transformation of philosophical reason begun by his predecessors.
+This is because the mechanical logic of Peripatetic philosophy could not overcome the distinction between subject and object (the two most elementary “realities” in every act of knowing) except by correspondence, concomitance, etc. Central to his project, was divine self-revelation.
 On this matter, Ibn 'Arabī had applied notoriously convoluted reasoning, often by association and in fragmentary outbursts.
-But like him, Qūnavī viewed divine self-revelation or -manifestation as the unfolding of a “book” penned in the form of constructed speech.
+But like him, Qūnavī viewed divine self-revelation or self-manifestation as the unfolding of a book penned in the form of constructed speech.

-In short, self-revelation is the reality that underlies all realities.
-To elaborate the principles of its unfolding, he made thorough use of the demonstrative logic championed by both the falsāsifah (Islam's Hellenized philosophers, like Ibn Sīnā) and many Islamic theologians.
-But the new synthesis he was so keen to elucidate for "theological science," or 'ilm ilāhī, had to be properly anchored to a logos exhibiting the same characteristic concreteness as that familiar to him from divine speech, “God’s communications” to man (e.g., the "Qur’ān").
-He thus derived from traditional logic a mystical type of exegetical grammar, with its own “scale” or standard for theorization, one that bears his special imprint.
+To elaborate the principles of self-relevation, he made use of the demonstrative logic inspired by the falsāsifah (Islam's Hellenized philosophers, like Ibn Sīnā) and many Islamic theologians.
+He felt that his theology had to exhibit concreteness equal to that of "divine speech." (e.g., the "Qur’ān").
+He eventually created the mystical type of exegetical grammar, with its own scale or standard for theorization he had wanted to.